 Any PC whose port is being forwarded must have its DHCP client function disabled and should have a new static IP address assigned to it because its IP address may change when using the DHCP function.

 To expose one PC, select Enable.
-Then, enter the computer's IP address in the DMZ Host IP Address field.
+Then, enter the computer's IP address in the DMZ Host IP Address field or enter the computer's MAC address in the DMZ Host MAC Address field.